newcleo-dev-team/lbh15/joss/paper.md

 The current version *2.0.0* implements the thermo-chemical properties and updates the documentation accordingly, improving the overall understanding.
-Moreover, solutions have been adopted to improve performance and usability of the code such as, for instance, enforcing vectorisation over the whole implementation and using the Horner scheme to evaluate polynomials [@hornerbook].
+Moreover, solutions have been adopted to improve performance and usability of the code such as enforcing vectorisation over the whole implementation and using the Horner scheme to evaluate polynomials [@hornerbook].
 Great attention is paid to the code quality. *PEP8* guidelines[^1] are ensured by *pycodestyle*[^2], and the